AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 - The component system discussed in class is employed to create a self contained **fire scene**.
 This scene contains the [functionality for a set of arrows to be released from the holder and fired across the screen](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/99a9b872f7da270022e0cc5cf6bac83ec8269963/shattered-dimensions/scripts/spaceship/fire.gd#L27).

-- Upon the press of the space bar, the spaceship [instantiates a new set of arrows](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/99a9b872f7da270022e0cc5cf6bac83ec8269963/shattered-dimensions/scripts/spaceship/spaceship.gd#L111) that are loaded onto the spaceship and fired at the incoming UFOs.
+- Upon a left mouse click, the spaceship [instantiates a new set of arrows](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/99a9b872f7da270022e0cc5cf6bac83ec8269963/shattered-dimensions/scripts/spaceship/spaceship.gd#L111) that are loaded onto the spaceship and fired at the incoming UFOs.
 Each arrow is released at a different time in line with the release animation.

 - The most difficult part of this feature was to handle movement of the spaceship during the firing animation.
 I needed to ensure that I was [updating the position of the holder and arrows that were not yet fired](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/99a9b872f7da270022e0cc5cf6bac83ec8269963/shattered-dimensions/scripts/spaceship/spaceship.gd#L125) if the spaceship moved.
 This meant that each arrow had to function individually, independent of the others.